- Give Us Paws is committed to training methods based on positive reinforcement and supported by behavioral science.

 FAQSQ: WHO TRAINS THE SERVICE DOGS?

-A: Training costs $3,000.00-$5,000.00, but we do everything that we can to provide training services free of charge for our disabled veterans, financial assistance is available based on need and is provided on a sliding scale.Q WHO SHOULD APPLY FOR A SERVICE DOG TRAINING?
+A: The cost to train a Service Dog in our program is $2,400.00-$4,800.00, but we do everything we can to provide training services free of charge for our disabled veterans.
+For civilians, please see our eligibility requirements and pricing to see if you qualify for our services.Q WHO SHOULD APPLY FOR SERVICE DOG TRAINING?

-A: Give Us Paws follows a 6-month training program for training an adult Service Dog once they have completed their early socialization, but the program will vary for every dog.Q: ARE THERE DISABILITIES FOR WHICH YOU DO NOT PROVIDE SERVICES?
+A: The Give Us Paws training program generally takes 8 months to a year.Q: ARE THERE DISABILITIES FOR WHICH YOU DO NOT PROVIDE SERVICES?

 A: We DO NOT provide services for the following disabilities:

 - Visually or hearing impaired or non-verbal individuals

 - Seizure Alert (we will train for seizure response)